 The faith of the Lord helped Noel.
 He was told during chemo that faith helps, they don’t know why they just know it does.
 Noel loves God.

-Noel was asked by his friend that past away from Leukemia how he kept his head up and kept going.
+Noel was asked by his friend that passed away from Leukaemia how he kept his head up and kept going.
 Noel said God wants him to keep going so he keeps on going.

 To this day, Noel worries about his two children.
 He lost a sibling when he was young and knows how it feels.
 He has faith God will take care of him.